geoscixyz/em/content/transmitters_receivers/index.rst

 Common survey acquisition systems
 _________________________________

+*include a bit more about electrode layouts, a waveform/pulse for transmitter, when the measurement is made, placeholders for IP, *

 Below are common acquisition systems that are used in industry to collect DC resistivity, electromagnetic, and/or MT and ZTEM data.

 **MIMDAS**: